Systematic · Diversifying alpha · U.S. equities

 Risk

 Fama-French five-factor with rolling exposures and structured covariance.
+Deliberately conventional; the differentiated work is what gets residualized against it.

 Machine learning